bruth/modern-javascript-starter/README.md

 ##### Example

-There are several parts to Redux, so it recommended to read through the documentation available at http://redux.js.org/.
+There are several parts to Redux, so it is recommended to read through the documentation available here: http://redux.js.org/.

 ##### Other